Q: Which stove should I buy?

 The chimney effect is most important when you work with wood and fuel tablets.
 It will not make a huge difference when you use a spirit burner inside a Bushbox.

-The larger a stove is, the better you will see the impact of the chimney effect.
+The larger a stove is, the stronger the impact of the chimney effect.
 Our larger stoves like the Bushbox LF and Bushbox XL will have a perfect chimney effect and get very hot as a result.

 To take full advantage of the chimney effect please make sure that the air intake of the stove is not obstructed.